 While this might work in the beginning, these are just temporary.
 Once the effects of these natural remedies are gone, the pests will just return and invade your home again unless you get rid of the source.

 Similarly, using repellent method against mosquitoes, like using lemongrass or commercial repellent spray, can only keep mosquitoes away for a while and does not resolve long term safety for you and your family.

 Natural remedies found on the internet rarely work at all, and none of them are as long-lasting and helpful as pest control techniques from a trained pest-control specialists.

-The common misconception is that clean and well-maintained establishments like classy hotels and restaurants are safe from bugs, while messy, un-maintained, and shabby places are more likely to be infested by all kinds of bugs and pests.
+The common misconception is that clean homes and well-maintained establishments like classy hotels and restaurants are safe from bugs, while messy, un-maintained, and shabby places are more likely to be infested by all kinds of bugs and pests.

-While cleaning may keep away some bugs, it does not mean that pests don’t infest clean establishments.
+While cleaning may keep away some bugs, it does not mean that pests don’t infest clean homes and establishments.
 Small bugs, like bed bugs, travel via people’s luggage and clothes.
 They are small enough to go around unnoticed, giving them the advantage of infesting any establishment or home they enter, whether it is clean or not.

 Rats also enter through cracks in the wall that cleaners don’t bother with, and travel away from sight, like under furniture or above drawers and cabinets.
 So they can move around clean spaces unnoticed.

 This is one pest control myth that has become very famous throughout the years thanks to cartoons like Tom and Jerry.
 However, using cheese on a wooden mouse trap is not the best way to bait or get rid of a mouse.

 Mice are usually drawn to nuts and seeds, so baiting them with cheese won’t be as effective.
 Using cereals, peanut butter, and other dry nuts might be a better choice when trying to bait mice at home.